 After 40 years of the discriminatory Hyde Amendment, members of the National Network of Abortion Funds are speaking out about the localized impact of the harmful policy, and imagining their work without this huge barrier to reproductive justice.

-Indiana has some of the most restrictive abortion laws in the country, including an 18-hour waiting period, required prenatal ultrasound, and a ban on telemedicine for medical abortions.
+Indiana has some of the most restrictive abortion laws in the country, including an 18-hour waiting period, judicial bypass for minors, required prenatal ultrasound, and a ban on telemedicine for medical abortions.
 When coupled with the Hyde Amendment’s denial of public health insurance for abortion care, the effects on pregnant people in Indiana are catastrophic.
-The brunt of Hyde is salt in an open wound, disproportionately impacting Hoosiers who already face significant barriers to accessing the health care they need and deserve, including low-income people, communities of color, immigrants, and trans folx.
-With 93% of counties lacking an abortion clinic due to targeted laws aimed at patients and providers, the costs of travel and lodging become costly obstacles that make obtaining an abortion an inaccessible option for most.
+The brunt of Hyde is salt in an open wound, disproportionately impacting Hoosiers who already face significant barriers to accessing the health care they need and deserve, including low-income people, communities of color, immigrants, and trans folks.
+With 95% of counties lacking an abortion clinic due to targeted laws aimed at patients and providers, the costs of travel and lodging become costly obstacles that make obtaining an abortion in Indiana an inaccessible option for most.
 Location, income, nor insurance status, should impede pregnant people and their health care decisions – yet every year Congress does not stand up for pregnant people’s right to bodily autonomy and repeal the Hyde Amendment.

-Housed out of All-Options Pregnancy Resource Center, the Hoosier Abortion Fund (HAF) is the first statewide, community-based source for Hoosiers in need of financial and practical support (transportation, childcare, and lodging) for their abortions.
+Housed out of All-Options Pregnancy Resource Center, the Hoosier Abortion Fund is the first and only statewide, community-based resource providing Hoosiers with financial and practical support (transportation, childcare, and lodging) for their abortions.
 We believe intrinsically that abortion is a right and not just a privilege for those who can afford it.
-The HAF is a direct response to dangerous state and federal legislation, like the Hyde Amendment, which tries to keep this basic form of health care out of the hands of those who need it.
+The Hoosier Abortion Fund is a direct response to dangerous state and federal legislation, like the Hyde Amendment, which tries to keep this basic form of health care out of the hands of those who need it.
 We trust and enable Hoosiers to make the best decisions for themselves and their families without question or judgment and believe that everyone deserves all-options care and support for all reproductive experiences, including abortion.

 “Serving the Northwest, The CAIR Project has seen how the Hyde Amendment harms people in both red states and blue states.
-Half our abortion funding goes to Idaho, because Idaho politicians withhold coverage of abortion care from both public and private health plans (unless a person pays a separate, abortion-only monthly premium).
-And because the tentacles of Hyde have crept into other federally funded health programs–standing in the way of abortion coverage for federal employees, people using Indian Health Service (IHS), and people serving in the military–coverage bans also hurt people in states where Medicaid covers abortion, like Washington.
+Half our abortion funding goes to Idaho, because Idaho politicians currently withhold coverage of abortion care from both public and private health plans (unless a person pays a separate, abortion-only monthly premium).
+And because the tentacles of Hyde have crept into other federally funded health programs–standing in the way of abortion coverage for federal employees, disabled people, people using Indian Health Service (IHS), and people serving in the military–coverage bans also hurt people in states where Medicaid does cover abortion, like Washington.
 Washington has 29 federally recognized tribes, and ranks 7th in the nation for states with the most active duty and reserve members of the military.
-Current coverage bans mean that our hotline gets a lot of calls from servicewomen and the wives of servicemen.
+The current coverage bans mean that our hotline gets a lot of calls from service members and their dependents.
 These bans are unacceptable and cruel.
-They interfere with people’s personal decisions, and force harsh choices like paying for the medical care or paying rent.
+They interfere with people’s personal decisions, and force harsh choices like paying rent or paying for an abortion.
 It’s long past time to restore coverage of abortion care.”